 "laurel".
 Saint Laurence was a 3rd-century deacon and martyr from Rome.
 According to tradition he was roasted alive on a gridiron because, when ordered to hand over the church's treasures, he presented the sick and poor.
 Due to the saint's popularity, the name came into general use in the Christian world (in various spellings).... [more]

 From a surname that was derived from a French place name, ultimately derived from the Gaulish word vern

 .
 It is sometimes associated with the Roman goddess Laverna

 or the Latin word vernus

 .
 This spelling of the name is now more common than Laurence

 in the English-speaking world, probably because Lawrence

-From a surname which was originally derived from a place name meaning "settlement with a leek garden" in Old English.
+From a surname that was originally derived from the name of English towns meaning "town with a leek garden"

 .
 This name was first brought to public attention by the American actress Leatrice Joy (1893-1985).